 - Structure approach in your journey of data adoption and steps to be AI Ready

-Dr. Karl Ng (Director, Data Ecosystem Development, MDEC), Malaysia
+Dr. Karl Ng (VP, Data Ecosystem Development, MDEC), Malaysia

 Director of the Data Ecosystem Development, Dr Karl leads MDEC’s efforts in building a thriving national data ecosystem that leverages on the power of data for value creation, innovation and new sources of growth.
 He is the subject matter expert in the area of data technologies and has conducted multiple training programmes for MDEC.